 People for the Ethical Treatment of Animals (PETA) "rescued" a number of lobsters headed to dinner plates before promptly killing them all by releasing them into lethal freshwater in Nebraska.

 On 14 December 2016, the Facebook page “Occupy Democrats Logic” (not to be confused with “Occupy Democrats“) published a screenshot of a claim about the People for the Ethical Treatment of Animals (PETA) organization and some lobsters they allegedly attempted to “save”:

 PETA came to Nebraska and bought a bunch of our live lobsters and freed them onto the Missouri River.

 Yeah, they died.

-The original post depicted in the screenshot was dated 29 March, but without a year.
-Also missing: the name of the fishmonger, identifying information about the bungled lobster rescue, or any other details that would help find out more about the issue.
+The original post depicted in the screenshot was dated 29 March but lacked a year.
+Also missing were details about the name of the fishmonger, identifying information about the bungled lobster rescue, or any other details that would help tie the claim to an actual event.

-The “lobsters in Nebraska” rumor is one of a constellation of claims that PETA engages in behavior that is negligently or purposely harmful to the animals they profess to care deeply about.
-But (as with earlier rumors of the same thematic basis) there is no evidence the described lobster abuse took place, either incidentally or regularly.
+The “lobsters in Nebraska” rumor was one of a constellation of claims that PETA engages in behavior that is negligently or purposely harmful to the animals they profess to care deeply about.
+But (as with earlier rumors of similar thematic basis), we found no evidence the described lobster abuse took place, either incidentally or regularly.